- Home

 - Install CO alarms (listed by an independent testing laboratory) inside your home to provide early warning of accumulating CO.

-- CO alarms should be installed in a central location outside within ten feet of sleeping areas.
+- CO alarms should be installed in a central location within ten feet of sleeping areas.

 - Know the difference between the sound of the smoke alarms and the sound of the CO alarms.

-- Do you have adequate fire extinguishers in your home?
+- Make sure you have adequate fire extinguishers in your home.

-- Do you know how to use a extinguisher?
+- Make sure you know how to use an extinguisher.

 - Pull the pin.